 Assured benefit: At the time of taking the policy, every company has to disclose to the customer a non-zero rate of return on the premiums paid or an absolute amount which he will receive at the vesting age.

-Death Benefit: In the event of death, company has to pay back all the premiums paid by the customer along with the guaranteed rate of return as disclosed to the nominee.
+Death Benefit: In the event of death, the company has to pay back all the premiums paid by the customer along with the guaranteed rate of return as disclosed to the nominee.

 Pension benefits: At the time of vesting, the pension has to be compulsorily provided by the same insurer who’s offered the pension plan.
 This is done to reduce the burden on LIC which is currently catering 90% of all pensions and thus risky for a company and its customer.

-Features of HDFC Life Super plus pension Plan
+Features of HDFC Pension plan-Super pension plus

 If you discontinue paying the premium or request for surrender before completion of 5 years:

 Fund value less discontinuation charges will be parked in a discontinued policy fund and will earn a minimum specified guaranteed return as specified by IRDA.
-The current guaranteed rate is the rate of saving bank accounts of State bank of India.
+The current guaranteed rate is the rate of saving bank accounts of the State bank of India.
 0.50% will be charged on this discontinued Policy fund.

-No discontinuance charges will be levied on Policy surrendered after completion of 5 policy years and also on single premium policy.
+No discontinuance charges will be levied on Policy surrendered after completion of 5 policy years and also on a single premium policy.